alvarezandmarsal/pynlai/CONTRIBUTING.rst

 Contributing
 ============

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Contributions are welcome.
 You can contribute in many ways:

 Types of Contributions
 ----------------------